lucas-giaco/k8s-pod-scheduling/README.md

 For further details about this field please run `kubectl explain pod.spec.nodeSelector`

-Run `kubectl apply -f node-selector.yaml` and verify the pod is successfully scheduled.
+Run `kubectl apply -f node-selector.yaml` to create a `Deployment` that has a `nodeSelector` constraint.
+Run `kubectl scale deployment node-selector --replicas=<any-number>` to create more pods.
+Note that all pods are being scheduled in the nodes `kind-worker3` and `kind-worker4`

 In order to get the nodes labels run `kubectl get nodes --show-labels`.
 You'll see an ouput like
 this: